Coronavirus - information for heating technicians

 - Our technical helpline is fully staffed and taking enquiries as normal

 - Registration services have resumed full service, offering all benefits as before.
 The team are processing new applications as quickly as possible.

 - OFTEC Direct has reopened for all products - although we are only accepting orders through the website, if you haven't already created an online account for the shop - please click here.

 Many OFTEC functions and services can be accessed online - these will remain unchanged and include:

 - updating technical books

 - renewing your registration online

-In recognition of the unprecedented circumstances we all find ourselves in, we have introduced the following five measures to support our registered businesses.
+In recognition of the unprecedented circumstances we have found ourselves in, we introduced the following five measures to support our registered businesses:

 - Free extension to your registration